ASTM F88 Seal Strength Testing of Pouches and Flexible Barrier Materials

 Keystone provides the peace of mind that all of your needs will be met.
 We partner with customers to achieve package compliance.
 Keystone takes a consultative approach throughout the entire test program.
 Our proven process helps avoid product launch delays.

 Summary of ASTM F88 Seal Strength Testing

 The flexible barrier test method is conducted on seals between flexible and rigid materials.
 Seals tested, in accordance with this package test, may be from any source, laboratory, or commercial.
 Lastly, this test measures the force required to separate a test strip of material containing the seal.
 The test identifies the mode of specimen failure.

 Scope of ASTM F88 Seal Strength of Flexible Barrier Materials

-Before the start of the test, the tensile machine is calibrated in accordance with the manufacturer’s recommendations.
+Before the start of the seal strength validation test, the tensile machine is calibrated in accordance with the manufacturer’s recommendations.
 The sealed test specimen is then prepared by cutting it to the specified dimensions.
 Each leg of the test specimen is then clamped in the tensile testing machine.

-The ASTM test protocol is a measure for use in process validation, control and capabilities.
+The ASTM test procedure is a measure for use in process validation, control, and capabilities.
 Seal strength is not only relevant to opening force and package integrity.
 It is also used to measure the package processes’ ability to produce consistent seals.